These are the best fall vacations in the US, from fall foliage to romantic long weekend getaways. Check out these fall travel destinations!

 Another great way to enjoy the area’s fall foliage is to take the Silver Queen Gondola to Aspen Mountain.

-When you get to the tops, you will be treated with sweeping views of the surrounding mountains and the vibrant fall colors.
+When you get to the tops, you will be treated to sweeping views of the surrounding mountains and the vibrant fall colors.

-Aspen is located about 160 miles away from Denver.
+Aspen is also a good day trip from Denver since it’s only 160 miles away.
 If you want to read more about the best things to do in Denver, read this guide.

 Click here to find accommodation in Aspen!